lmoneta/stat-course-ipmu/README.md

 If you have a local ROOT installation with Python enabled and you have installed also the python Jupyter and Metakernel packages you can run the notebooks locally on your computer, by typing
 `root --notebook`
 In this case you can go directly to the 5th item.

+Alternatively you can download a Virtual machine (CernVM) which contains all the needed software to run the notebook locally

 ### Instructions for SWAN: